-- A7.7.3 The Research Degrees Board may, where there are extenuating circumstances, approve an interruption to studies during the period allowed for revising of the thesis. - A7.7.4 The Research Degrees Board may require that an additional external examiner be appointed for the re-examination, in which case his/her appointment must be submitted to the Research Degrees Board for approval in the normal way. - A7.7.5 Outcomes for re-examination for students for MA/MSc/LLM (by Research), MPhil, MCh (Res), MD (Res), PhD, MD (by Published Work) or PhD (by Published Work)
+A7.7.3 The Research Degrees Tutor may, where there are extenuating circumstances, approvean interruption to studies during the period allowed for revising of the thesis.

+- A7.7.4 The Research Degrees Board may require that an additional external examiner be appointed for the re-examination, in which case their appointment must be submitted to the Research Degrees Board for approval in the normal way. - A7.7.5 Outcomes for re-examination for students for MA/MSc/LLM (by Research), MPhil, MCh (Res), MD (Res), PhD, MD (by Published Work) or PhD (by Published Work)